tsnellgrove/dark_castle3/doc/story.md

 'entrance_south_warn_0':
     "Don't be ridiculous Burt.
 You just swore to the whole pub that you'd march into the Dark Castle, grab the gold, and buy everyone drinks with it.
 That's why they gave you the Rusty Key.
 You can't turn back now!",

+'rusty_key':
+    "An old Rusty Key... the one they gave you at the pub when you swore to pillage the Dark Castle.
+What could you possibly do with it?",

 [A Cup of Tea]